Midol, Part 1

 Until this man, I was never able to attract a decent man and this one appeared to be pretty decent, at least in how I could present him to the world while remaining miserable behind closed doors.

-I loved my mother.
-She was an amazing woman.
-And I know it wasn’t her fault.
 I wasn’t able to communicate what was really going on inside me so she was never able to understand.
-And I learned from her decades later that she didn’t have the capacity to hear what was going on.

 I’m not even sure what I was thinking then.
 I know that I simply could not tell this man, who had continued to bring me to tears, to go away.